android-coco/litaotao.github.io/_posts/python/2015-12-30-effective-python.md

 ---
 category: python
-published: false
+published: true
 layout: post
-title: ［读书笔记］effective Python
+title: 『 读书笔记 』effective Python
 description: Python 技巧总结~
 ---

-##
 ## 1. Pythonic Thinking

 ### 1.1 know which version of python you're using

 - two major python version;
-- multiple popular runtimes for python: cpython, jython, ironpython, pypy, etc;
+- multiple popular `runtimes` for python: cpython, jython, ironpython, pypy, etc;
 - be sure that the command line for running python on your system is the version you want;
 - prefer python 3 in your next project;